DIVORCE AND MEDIATION CENTER

-Our highly-trained, experienced licensed professionals help individuals explore their feelings, beliefs and behaviors in a safe, caring and confidential environment in order to set goals to address the individual’s problems and symptoms and work towards desired change.
+Our highly-trained, experienced licensed professionals help adults, adolescents and children explore their feelings, beliefs and behaviors in a safe, caring and confidential environment in order to set goals to address the individual’s problems and symptoms and work towards desired change.
 Treatment modalities used may include motivational interviewing, cognitive-behavioral therapy, dialectical-behavioral therapy, mindfulness, trauma-focused CBT and play therapy with children.

 Couples counseling is a process through which a couple (who may be engaged, dating, married, or partners) works with a trained therapist to identify specific areas of conflict and/or aspects of their relationship they would like to change.
 Couples counseling helps couples get clarity by figuring out which direction to go towards, whether it be to continue working on the relationship or to discern whether separation or divorce is necessary.
 Treatment techniques may include Imago Relationship Therapy, Emotionally-Focused Couples Therapy, Discernment Counseling, Marriage Closure Therapy and the Gottman method to improve communication, manage conflict and gain confidence in knowing what is the best decision and why.